Fruit Bats (band): Merge Records and breakthrough

+In 2020, Fruit Bats released a full-album cover of The Smashing Pumpkins' 1993 record Siamese Dream.
+Johnson recorded the album at his home in Los Angeles, playing every instrument himself.

-Fruit Bats’ 2020 album The Pet Parade was produced by Johnson's Bonny Light Horseman bandmate Josh Kaufman, and made remotely in different cities in the early days of the COVID-19 pandemic.
-The title of the album is a reference to an actual pet parade that Johnson used to attend as a child in La Grange, Illinois—and its idea is a metaphor for the "beauty and absurdity of existence."
+Fruit Bats' 2021 album The Pet Parade was produced by Johnson's Bonny Light Horseman bandmate Josh Kaufman and recorded remotely in different cities in the early days of the COVID-19 pandemic.
+The title of the album is a reference to an actual pet parade that Johnson used to attend as a child in La Grange, Illinois—and a metaphor for the "beauty and absurdity of existence."
 The album was nominated for Best Americana Album at the 2021 Libera Awards.

-The video for The Pet Parade's single "The Balcony" was Johnson's directorial debut, co-directed with his wife Annie Beedy.
-It featured a cast of all puppets.
-That same song was also one of the most-played singles of 2021 on SiriusXMU radio.

-In 2021, Fruit Bats released a full-album cover of The Smashing Pumpkins' 1993 record Siamese Dream.
-Johnson recorded the entire album himself at home in Los Angeles, and played every instrument.
-That same year, Fruit Bats made their first network television appearance since 2009, performing "The Balcony" on Late Night with Seth Meyers.
+The video for The Pet Parade's single "The Balcony", which features a cast composed entirely of puppets, was co-directed by Johnson—his directorial debut—and his wife, Annie Beedy.
+The song was one of the most-played singles of 2021 on SiriusXMU radio, and that year Fruit Bats made their first network television appearance since 2009 performing it on Late Night with Seth Meyers.

-The Fruit Bats’ double-disc, 20-year career retrospective Sometimes A Cloud Is Just a Cloud: Slow Growers, Sleeper Hits and Lost Songs was released in 2022.
+Fruit Bats’ double-disc, 20-year career retrospective Sometimes A Cloud Is Just a Cloud: Slow Growers, Sleeper Hits and Lost Songs was released in 2022.
 The first disc featured a curated assortment of popular songs from through the years, and the second was filled with B-sides, unreleased singles, and some of the early four track recordings from the 1990s.
 The collection's title comes from a lyric in the 2019 song "Cazadera".

 Fruit Bats toured extensively in 2022 after the COVID-19 pandemic derailed plans for 2020 and 2021 dates.
 They kicked off the year of touring reuniting with My Morning Jacket at that band's One Big Holiday festival in Cancún, Mexico.
 That year also saw Fruit Bats embark on their first proper tour of the United Kingdom since 2011, including an appearance at End of the Road Festival.

 "Humbug Mountain Song" was featured in an episode of Better Things in April 2022.